India's main opposition attempts overhaul amid leadership crises | DW | 12.10.2021

 is set to have a high-level meeting on Saturday.
 The agenda is clear: to find a new chief to invigorate the country's main opposition party.

-The Congress — which held power for more than 50 of independent India's 74 years — secured less than 10% of parliament seats in the 2019 general election, which saw Prime Minister Narendra Modi's Bharatiya Janata Party (BJP) secure a resounding victory.
+The Congress — which held power for more than 50 of independent India's 74 years — secured fewer than 10% of Parliament seats in the 2019 general election, which saw Prime Minister Narendra Modi's Bharatiya Janata Party (BJP) secure a resounding victory.

 The Congress has been grappling with leadership crises in several states, allowing the BJP to rule without any real political threats.